 Vaping has no smoke smell

-The nicotine found in e-cigarettes does not come from tobacco, as the contents of an e-cigarette are a combination of oils, meaning there are no combustible particles released from vaping.
+The nicotine found in e-cigarettes does not come from tobacco, as the contents of an e-cigarette are a combination of nicotine, flavourings and diluents.
+Meaning there are no combustible particles released from vaping.
 Vaping heavily can make its mark on a room eventually, but after a few weeks this mark will have broken back down to air and water, leaving no damage.

 The major benefit of vaping is that there is no panic about how to get rid of the smell of smoke in your home or how to get the smell of smoke out of clothes.
-Smells left behind after vaping will smell of whatever flavour vape you have in your e-cigarette, not the smell of smoke, and will dissipate quickly.
+Smells left behind after vaping will be similar to whatever flavour vape you have in your e-cigarette and will dissipate quickly.

 If you find yourself worrying about how to get rid of smoke smells and if your cigarette smell is making you into an outcast, then perhaps it’s time to ditch the cigs for a better smelling you.